dbayardAWS/lakeform_labs/Part5.md

 * Click Get Started if this is your first time using Athena

+NOTE: If you click on the "Get Started" button, but get a "Insufficient Lake Formation permission(s): Required Create Database on Catalog" message.

 * Close the Athena tutorial window if one pops-up.

 * In the Database drop-down, notice that UserFlights does not see the Flights or Reviews databases